roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  From the film Miranda knew where the instrument of torture, Geraldine's black dildo, was.
 "Lick it, that's a good girl.
 Suck on it, get it all nice and wet, good girl," Miranda cooed at her, as though she were a simpleton or she was steadying a nervous pet.

  Pulling it from between the woman's lips she noticed how hard it was held, with her mouth creating a powerful suction.
 The woman knew what was coming next and didn't want to let it go.
 Well, too bad, she was in for it now.
-Report_Story #2